Log Cabins With a Wood Stove or a Fireplace

 How can an open fireplace in your log cabin become real?

-If you live in an inhabitable log cabin, or you have one for holiday or as a weekend cottage: An open fireplace or a wood stove with glass walls will make your log holidays better as much as your everyday life.
+If you live in an habitable log cabin, or you have one for holiday or as a weekend cottage: An open fireplace or a wood stove with glass walls will make your log holidays better as much as your everyday life.
 However, you will have to do some proper planning before you go and buy one.

 First of all it is important to decide if you plan your new fireplace just as an add-on to your already sufficiently working heating, kind of as a romantic, decorative add-on, or if you plan to use the fireplace or the wood stove as the main heating device for the log cabin.